 My kids are the perfect example of this.

-My daughter will eat select vegetables but most she completely turns up her nose to.
+My daughter will eat select vegetables.
+However, most she completely turns up her nose to.
 My son has had massive eating problems throughout his life.
 In fact, we had to take him to food therapy at one point (Yes, that’s a real thing.) because he was averse to eating most things in general.
 I couldn’t even get him to eat a French Fry at one point so things like peas, spinach and beets were completely out of the question.

 All their lives I’ve taken to stealth nutrition in order to get them to eat the things they need for their little bodies.